 Another reason I like penal substitution is it really helps a person acknowledge that true law, or the way to right living, is a precept by God.
 Now this can take us down a rabbit hole into philosophy of law which we’ll try to avoid here, but it certainly makes sense that while many governments of the world today prescribe to some sort of a rule of law (whether founded on man or God), that God would judge us in some sort of a similar fashion.
-As we learned in other posts, if God exists, true right and wrong have to exist.
-And so Christ having to suffer a penalty that we deserved is in our reality judged rightly by God.
+As we learned in other posts, if God exists, true right and wrong have to exist, so Christ having to suffer a penalty that we deserved is an event judged rightly by God.

 Now that should lead a person to ask numerous questions about how this works, why Christ, and so on.
 Let’s try to unpack these one at a time.
 The fact that our sins need to be judged was dealt with in the post on Sin, so I won’t regurgitate it here.
-But please recall what the wages of our sins are (Ezek 33:8-14, Romans 1:32, 6:23)?
+Please recall what the wages of our sins are (Ezek 33:8-14, Romans 1:32, 6:23)?
 Remember this is spiritual death, separation from God, not physical death.

 So maybe the first question is why couldn’t we pay the penalty to God?
 Why did it have to be Christ?